vroslmend/check-the-card-game-v2/PROJECT_NOTES.md

     - Both methods initiate `finalTurnsPhase` and reset `G.finalTurnsTaken = 0`.
     - `finalTurnsPhase` logic remains (gives other eligible players one final turn).
   - **Scoring Phase:** Logic remains (calculates scores, determines winner, ends game).
+  - **Server-Side Edge Case Refinements Implemented:**
+    - `attemptMatch`: Ensures special pair abilities (LIFO) are set up *before* auto-"Call Check" logic processes.
+If auto-"Check" occurs with pending LIFO abilities, transitions to `abilityResolutionStage` first, then to `finalTurnsPhase` after abilities resolve.
+    - `resolveSpecialAbility`:
+      - Skips ability execution if the player `isLocked`, ensuring state is cleaned (pending ability cleared, `lastResolvedAbilitySource` set for LIFO).
+      - Correctly handles "fizzled" abilities (e.g., due to invalid arguments from client) by always clearing `pendingSpecialAbility` and setting `G.lastResolvedAbilitySource` to maintain LIFO integrity.
+      - Removed an erroneous duplicate push of the special card to `G.discardPile`.
+    - `abilityResolutionStage.onEnd`: After LIFO sequence completion (or single ability resolution), correctly transitions to `finalTurnsPhase` if `G.playerWhoCalledCheck` is set (e.g., from an auto-"Check" during the ability sequence).
-- Documentation: PROJECT_AI_NOTES.md rules section is authoritative.
+- Documentation: PROJECT_NOTES.md rules section is authoritative.
 This "What is DONE" section is being updated.

 ### ⏳ What is LEFT
 - **Frontend Implementation:**